gaudiom4git/Mod1-Kickstart/README.md

 I had more trouble in Deliverable 2.
 There were so many manual steps here.
 I was copying VLOOKUPs down and across the columns and then manually went in an adjusted.
-I think I should have used the trick to "name" the data selection for each, GOAL column and OUTCOME column so that I could simply copy and paste with less error.
+I think I should have used the trick to "name" the data selection for GOAL column and OUTCOME column, so that I could simply copy and paste with less error.

 When I initially worked on this challenge, the last range was labelled "Greater than 50000".
 It threw me off because the total number of failures for plays in the kickstarter tab did not match the sum of the number failed in the table (353 vs 349 respectively).
 4 of them were exactly $50k which represents the difference.

-When I rechecked my work on Friday 2/4, I noticed that someone had changed the challenge in Deliverable 2...
+When I rechecked my work on Friday 2/4, I noticed that Deliverable 2 had changed slightly...
 The last range was changed from "Greater than 50000" to "50000 or More".
 So, I redid the last range to match and totals matched.
+Note:  Picture above was from prior range w/Greater than 50000.
+Revised range (50000 or More)is bottom picture.

 ## Results